Brunus75/memento/bookmarks.md

 * https://ishadeed.com/article/responsive-design-height/
 * Super Practical (Non-technical) Guide to Color Theory and Perfect Color Palettes in UI Design : https://designerup.co/blog/practical-guide-to-perfect-ui-color-palettes
 *  A quick guide to building a Docker container for your Python application  : https://dev.to/shellyalmo/a-quick-guide-to-building-a-docker-container-for-your-python-application-383e
+*  In Defense of Tables and Floats in Modern Day Development : https://css-tricks.com/in-defense-of-tables-and-floats-in-modern-day-development/
+* Everyday Systems That Help Me : https://www.taniarascia.com/everyday-systems/